LekhanJ/Online-Quiz-App/README.md

 - **Frontend**: React 19, Vite 7, Tailwind CSS 4, Zustand, React Router, React Hook Form
 - **Backend**: Express 4, JWT, Sequelize 6, SQLite3, Helmet, Rate limiting, Joi validation

-> Drop screenshots into `docs/images/` using the suggested filenames below and they will render in this README.

 ## Demo Screenshots